ArroyoLabs/go-dev/README.md

 Debugging
 ---------

-Change the entry point in your docker-compose file to be
+Change the entry point in your docker-compose file to be some file or log.

+e.g. tail -f /var/log/bootstrap.log

+	entrypoint:
+		- tail
-	- tail -f /var/log/error
+    	- -f
+    	- /var/log/bootstrap.log

 This will allow you to figure out why your code is not compiling.
 You cannot run the docker container if you do not have a valid entrypoint (e.g. go routine)